About Julia Gregson

 Orion published my first novel, THE WATER HORSE, in 2005.
 I rode a horse across Wales to do the research- a wonderful experience- and then went to Istanbul and Scutari where the rest of the novel is set.

-Writing EAST OF THE SUN involved two research trips to India, A great highlight,
+Writing EAST OF THE SUN and MONSOON SUMMER involved three research trips to India, A great highlight.

-I’m married, have one daughter and four stepchildren and live in Monmouthshire with two Welsh cobs, a Shetland and two dogs.
+I’m married, have one daughter and four stepchildren and live in Monmouthshire with two chickens, two rescue ponies, and a collie called Jellybean

 2010 Winner of the prestigious Prince Maurice Prize

 2009 Romantic novelist of the Year.